Captivate 6 tool review

 There are a lot of other features – in the last version of Captivate you could add shadows to objects, and you can now add reflections.
 Another feature is the ability to quickly create your own buttons.
 Once you’ve added a transparent button you can change the fill of it, add a solid line around it, change the corner radius and now you’ve got a great looking button, perhaps you may want to add a shadow or reflection – and it looks far more exciting than the default style.
 You can also group objects, which is very useful when moving items on a page.
 One of the new features, which I will find really useful, is the variety of bullets (and easy to amend margins), which I used to find frustrating in past versions.

 In summary: Highly Recommended

-Well there you have it, some of the best features and useful extras I’ve been using so far in Captivate 6.
+Well there you have it; some of the best features and useful extras I’ve been using so far in Captivate 6.
 It’s a real step forward for Captivate.
-Past versions have been good but not ground breaking or the huge changes I’ve wanted to see in a new version, but I have been very impressed with Captivate 6.
+Past versions have been good but not ground breaking nor had the huge changes I’ve wanted to see in a new version, but I have been very impressed with Captivate 6.

 They’ve taken some of the features that were strong in competing tools and worked them in well.
-Pan and zoom works really well, this was one feature I loved in Camtasia and really wanted in Captivate: it’s now there.
-Easy to use interactions which I loved in Articulate are now there in Captivate finally.
+Pan and zoom works really well; this was one feature I loved in Camtasia and really wanted in Captivate: it’s now there.
+Easy to use interactions, which I loved in Articulate, are finally now there in Captivate.
 Adding a whole library of characters to use is again another great thing to have in Captivate, also in Articulate Storyline.

 Overall I think Captivate 6 is excellent.
 It has a LOT of new features improved from the previous version.
-Feels like Adobe have really listened to their customer base.
+It feels like Adobe have really listened to their customer base.
 It’s never the cheapest tool in the market – but it is a very powerful one.